-Message Actio on and Description PROMPTS Get help from SYNC by using questions, helpful hints or asking you for a specific action.
-To turn these prompts on or off: 1.
-Press the OK button to select and scroll to select between On and Off. en the desired selection appears in the ou to the Advanced menu.
-LANGUAGES 1.
-Press OK to select and then scroll through the languages.
+Message Action and Description 1.
+Press the OK button to sele Off. ect and scroll to select between On and 2.
+Press the OK button when display.
+SYNC returns you t the desired selection appears in the contract to the Advanced menu.
+LANGUAGES Press OK to select and then scroll through the languages.
 Choose between English, Français and Español.
-Once selected, all of the radio displays and prompts are in the selected language.
-2. Press OK when the desired selection appears in the display.
-If you change the language setting, the display indicates that the system is updating.
-When complete, SYNC returns you to the Advanced menu.
-DEFAULTS Return to the factory default settings.
+Once selected, all of the radio displays and prompts are in the selected language. change the language settir d selection appears in the display.
+If you ng, the display indicates that the system re, SYNC returns you to the Advanced DEFAULTS Return to the factory default settings.
 This selection does not erase your indexed information, for example phonebook, call history, text messages or paired devices.
 Press the OK button to select and then press OK again when the following message appears in the display.
 RESTORE?
 MASTER RESET Completely erase all information stored on SYNC, for example phonebook, call history, text messages and paired devices, and return the system to the factory default settings.
 Press OK to select.
 The display indicates when complete.
 SYNC returns you to the Advanced menu.
-SYNC REBOOT Press OK to select.
-CONFIRM REBOOT?
-Press OK to select.
-You only need to press the OK button once.
+SYNC REBOOT Press OK to select. t ress OK to select.
+You only need to press he OK button once.
 SYNC will be unre- sponsive for 2-4 minutes while it is rebooting.
-Wait 2-4 minutes before attempting to execute a SYNC command INSTALL APP Install applications you have downloaded.
+Wait 2-4 minutes before ttempting to execute a SYNC command.
+INSTALL APP Install applications you have downloaded.
 Press the OK button and scroll to select.
 Press the OK button to confirm.
 SYSTEM INFO Access the Auto Version number as well as the FDN number.
 Press the OK button to select.
 RETURN Exit the current menu.